truthcoin/www.truthcoin.info/_posts/2014-11-28-limits-of-blockchain.md

 Take Storj, for example.
 With the tech tools we already have, anyone can already sell or rent their spare hard-drive space.
 Obviously, new software can help coordinate buyers, sellers, payments, and terms, but this software does not have to use a blockchain, it only needs to use Bitcoin the currency.

 The freedom to manage can be very helpful, but a business can remove these freedoms as required (consider the zero-knowledge backup service SpiderOak, who's employees cannot read user's files).
-The same goes for transparency (think provably-fair online gambling sites), and even for decentralization (think [OpenBazaar](https://openbazaar.org/), which has no need for a distributed clock).
+The same goes for transparency (think provably-fair online gambling sites), and even for decentralization (think [Bitmessage](https://bitmessage.org/wiki/Main_Page), or [Bittorrent](http://www.bittorrent.com/), which are completely decentralized but have no need for a distributed clock).
 These are purely software/tech improvements.
 No blockchain required.

 ### #3 Ignoring Software Rot